The Ozone Layer

 NASA

-It wasn't until 1985 that scientists were certain that this was a major problem and it was human-caused.
-The culprits were chemical compounds called chlorofluorocarbons (CFCs), which started to be used in the 1960s in air conditioners, aerosol spray cans, and industrial cleaning products.
-They were also used to make Styrofoam.
-And they were capable of breaking apart ozone molecules, causing the breakdown of ozone in the stratosphere to happen faster than it could be built back up.
+The culprits were chemical compounds called chlorofluorocarbons (CFCs), which were used in refrigerators, air conditioners, spray cans, and other products.
+They were capable of breaking apart ozone molecules, causing the breakdown of ozone in the stratosphere to happen faster than it could be built back up.

 Solving the Problem of Ozone Destruction

-Images above the graph show a view of the South Pole in October over time including measurements taken in the past in 1971 and 2017 and model projections of ozone over the area for 2041 and 2065.
+Images above the graph show a view of the South Pole in October over time including measurements taken in 1971 and 2017 and model projections of ozone over the area for 2041 and 2065.
+Blue in the images indicates low levels of ozone.
 The graph shows the average minimum ozone over Antarctica in October.

 NASA GSFC